Downloads

 • The Trustees shall have in relation to The Club’s property all the powers of an absolute owner and shall be indemnified by The Club against any action, cost or claim, incurred in their capacity as Trustees of The Club.

-• No less than two and no more than four trustees are required at any one time.
+• No less than two and no more than four trustees to be appointed at anyone time.

-• Trustees remain as such until such time as they request to resign, and a replacement is nominated or become deceased.
+• Trustees remain as such until time as they request to resign, and a replacement is nominated or become deceased or that if in the opinion of the trustees and the committee of the club any trustee appears unfit through mental impairment, they can require the trustee in writing to retire from their duties.

 • Any new proposed trustee must be elected by a vote taken by the committee prior to being appointed into position.